East Cornwall · PL30

 Most bespoke new builds run eighteen to thirty months from instruction to keys, depending on site, planning route and build complexity.

-Lanivet New Builds — common questions.
+Lanivet New Builds — local questions answered.

 - How much does a new build cost?